 Financial Ratios Comparison

-The following table provides a comparative overview of the latest financial ratios for Ur-Energy Inc. (URG) and Denison Mines Corp.
-(DNN) as of the end of 2024.
+In this section, I present a comparative overview of the financial ratios for Ur-Energy Inc. (URG) and Denison Mines Corp.
+(DNN) based on the most recent data available.

 Interpretation of Financial Ratios